What We Used To Be

 Somehow you stopped being afraid of every shadow after that.
-Why shouldn't you?
+And why shouldn't you?
 Your life was as good as over.
 You wouldn't leave the Chantry ever again.
-No matter if you disappoint anyone.
+No matter if you disappointed anyone.

 You didn't know it then, but this time taught you more about diplomacy then anyone thought possible.
 I was good with irony and sarcasm, with taking what I wanted – at home, where everybody respected me as the Teyrn's daughter.
 Without you we couldn't have gathered the army we needed.
 When all those people, normal villagers and generals and kings, refused to help us and I was ready to leave, accepting the defeat, you were there with your shining armor and that fire in your eyes.
 You spoke as if you've never done anything else.
 You lured and tricked them into supporting our case, making them believe that's what they wanted all along.

 I remember the first time you told me about your childhood, blushing violently, shame in your voice.
 I remember that you asked me why I don't pity you or laugh about your foolishness like everyone else.